PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Methodology

-Note that when $k = M(K)$, we set $c^{k + 1} = 0$.\footnote{This is consistent with the case when $k \neq M(K)$, since the $M(K)$th candidate will have just one feature, meaning that if we remove its least important feature, then we get the $0$ vector.} We rank the candidates according to the values given by equation \ref{eq:Relative_Increase}.
+Note that when $k = M_K$, we set $c^{k + 1} = 0$.\footnote{This is consistent with the case when $k \neq M_K$, since the $M_K$th candidate will have just one feature, meaning that if we remove its least important feature, then we get the $0$ vector.} The ranking metric of a candidate effectively tells us how much the PDE residual increases if we remove the LIF from that candidate.
+We rank the candidates according to the values given by equation \ref{eq:Ranking_Metric}.
 In principle, the highest-ranking candidates contain only features necessary to describe the hidden dynamics.
 Critically, this approach uses no tunable parameters.
-Our algorithm then reports the top five candidate solutions as human-readable PDEs.
-It also reports the least-squares residual and the value of equation \ref{eq:Relative_Increase} (reported as a percent) for each of these top five candidates.
+Our algorithm reports the top five candidate solutions as the human-readable PDEs.
+It also reports the least-squares residual and the ranking metric (reported as a percent) for each of these top five candidates.

 $~$